SUI-Components/sui-components/components/atom/card/README.md

 # AtomCard

-AtomCard is component that structures two main containers (media & info for example), with the purpose of giving  information about a product/client/article and linking to more detailed information about it.
+AtomCard is a component that structures two main containers (media & info for example), with the purpose of giving  information about a product/client/article and linking to more detailed information about it.

 ## Installation